opensearch-project/documentation-website/_opensearch/install/rpm.md

          vi /etc/opensearch/jvm.options
          ```
    1. Modify the values for initial and max heap sizes.
 As a starting point, you should set these values to half of the available system memory.
 For dedicated hosts this value can be increased based on your workflow requirements.
-      -  As an example, if the host machine has 8 GB of memory then you might want to set the initial and maximum heap sizes to 4 GB:
+      -  As an example, if the host machine has 8 GB of memory, then you might want to set the initial and maximum heap sizes to 4 GB:
          ```bash
          -Xms4g
          -Xmx4g